Work / Vocal

 Outcome

-Following insights from users, we introduced a new subscription tier, Vocal Pro, for advanced monetisation tools and new global features that improved content discovery and enhanced community connections.
+Following insights from Vocal writers, we introduced a new subscription tier, Vocal Pro, for advanced monetisation tools and new global features that improved content discovery and enhanced community connections.
 The strategic suite of new feature contributed towards increased engagement on the platform among all Vocal users.

 Skip to Solution